 Continuous Improvement Metrics – That Matter the Most

-An ongoing improvement of products, services, and systems is called continuous improvement.
+Continuous Improvement is a process of making an ongoing improvement of products, services, and the system itself.
 The process can be incremental for overtime implementation or a breakthrough for immediate results.
 Continuous improvement works as a tool to maximize profit.
-It is, however, needs to be taken as an “ALL Improvements” basis to reap the real benefits.
+It, however, is an “ALL Improvements” basis to reap the real benefits.
 Below we explore the factors that can help in measuring the impact of continuous improvement in an organization.
+These measures are known as Continuous Improvement Metrics and are helpful in making assessments and analyses.